margaretstorey/EmseUvic2020/resources/contSE.md

 See Slack for information on the blogpost tool.

-Your blogpost should synthesize information from all of the assigned pre workshop materials and it should include at least one discussion question per assigned reading/video/podcast.
+Your blogpost should synthesize information from all of the assigned pre workshop materials and it should include at most one discussion question per assigned reading/video/podcast.
 You may (and are encouraged to) update your blogpost after the workshop (but in a separate section of the post).
-The final version of your blogpost is due by the following Monday at 5pm.
+The final version of your blogpost is due by the following Monday at 6pm.